Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Hike with Baby

 Explore the trails with your baby in a carrier or all-terrain stroller.
-We will hike at a slow to moderate pace.
-The babies/toddlers to engage in safe, sensory experiences along the way.
+We will hike at a slow to moderate pace and allow the babies/toddlers to engage in safe, sensory experiences along the way.
 Drop-ins welcome.
 Ages 0-3 plus adult.
 Free.

 Micro Camp